leaf-node/swirlnet/API.md

         swirlnet = require('swirlnet');

 User-defined settings are optional.
-Default settings and their values may be found in the `./src/defaults.js` file.
+Default settings and their values may be found in the `./src/defaults.js` file of the `swirlnet.make-population` package.
 Default settings and values may change in future versions of swirlnet.
 Refer to the release notes for a listing of prior changes.

         genomeSettings = {